keithalewis/math/apl.md

 The _primitive types_ are booleans, natural numbers, integers, real numbers, and characters.
-The _types_ in TPL are [_categories_](cat.html) constructed from primitive types using (disjoint) unions, cartesian products, and exponentials.
+The _types_ in TPL are [_categories_](cat.html) constructed from primitive types using (disjoint) unions, Cartesian products, and exponentials.

 Note the real numbers $\RR$ form a one dimensional vector space.
-_Strings_ are zero or more characters and form a _monoid_ under the binary operation of concatenation with the empty string as identty.
+_Strings_ are zero or more characters and form a _monoid_ under the binary operation of concatenation with the empty string as identity.

-The two main concepts of TPL are composition and (vector space) duality.
+The two main concepts of TPL are composition of functions and vector space duality.
 It is just a matter of providing a language to manipulate sums, products, and exponentials in the appropriate categories.